Białystok during World War II: Annexation and Sovietization

 The integration of Białystok into the BSSR led to a significant influx of people from the Soviet interior, along with migration from nearby towns—particularly by local Belarusians—likely in an effort to strengthen the city’s ethnic base for Soviet governance.
 This shift supported the institutionalization of Belarusians and Belarusian culture took place in the city on a larger scale: Among others Belarusian schools, Pedagogical Institute with the Belarusian language faculty and Belarusian theatre were set up in the city.
 During this period there was a change in ethnic division in the city.
 Poles lost their dominant significance.
 As a result, the ethnic composition of Białystok began to change, and Poles lost their previously dominant position.
 These demographic and political changes led to increased national tensions within the city, accompanied by a growing number of restrictions and prohibitions.

 Street names

 Following the Invasion of the Soviet Union to Poland, Białystok was annexed to the Byelorussian Soviet Socialist Republic (BSSR) and a massive Sovietization policies implemented.
 As such, many streets were renamed to promote Soviet and Communist ideology and narrative.
-On the 8th of January 1940 the Soviet-controlled city hall (called in Polish Miejski Komitet Wykonawczy w Białymstoku) published the list of street renaming, (officially in according with demands of the working people following the Conference of the Union of the Textile, Food and Construction Industry and the Meeting of Representatives of Workers' Councils).
+On the 8th of January 1940 the Soviet-controlled city hall (called in Polish Miejski Komitet Wykonawczy w Białymstoku) published the list of street renaming, (officially in accordance with demands of the working people following the Conference of the Union of the Textile, Food and Construction Industry and the Meeting of Representatives of Workers' Councils).
 Among the changes: